 Since many performers come from diverse backgrounds and cultures, it’s sometimes helpful to use phrases that don’t mention luck or any other type of traditional theater superstition.

-In this case, you might want to keep your wishes for their success to more general terms that could be used in other situations as well.
+In this case, you might want to keep your wishes for their success to their acting skills or to more general terms that could be used in other situations as well.

 You could say: